 When you check out, choose PayPal as a payment option - they have payment plans available.

 Can I use UTH (under tank heating) and CHE (ceramic heat emitter) with my enclosures?

 The PVC panels support the use of UTH…which would obviously be a no-no for wood.
 CHE works great on all of our enclosures.

 How secure is the screen top?

-The top screen is made of a galvanized steel screen and is supported by two steel support bars.
-The screen is welded into a steel frame which securely fits into the habitat.
+The top screen is made of a galvanized steel screen and include steel support bars.
+The screen is welded into a steel frame which securely fits into the enclosure.

 We were asked if a cat, sitting on top of the habitat, would damage the unit.
 We took our hefty feline, Bit, and placed him on top of the screen.
 Because we use galvanized steel, and not window screen, there was absolutely no damage to the unit.

 How do I attach lighting to the habitat?

 Because everyone’s lighting needs are different, we created our habitats with the most flexibility possible.
 You can place your lights on top or inside the unit.
 We even have a wire grommet for your electric cords.
 Lighting on the inside can be attached to the support bars using a multitude of different fasteners.
 We choose to use zip ties or a small chain.

 Do the enclosures come assembled?
 If not, how difficult are they to assemble?